Gshethgithub/GandCRunAnalysis/README.md

 ##This is the repo's README.md file for the Getting and Cleaning Data course, course project Run Analysis:

-##I have created one CodeBook.md file that tells you what each line's variables, calculations, and conversions descriptions.
+##I have created one CodeBook.md file that tells you descriptions and definitions of each line's variables, calculations, and conversions.

 ##I have created one R script called run_analysis.R that does the following:
 ##Merges the training and the test sets to create one data set.